 This Cheese and Sweet-Pepper Cornbread look like it takes a lot more effort than it does, which is exactly the kind of recipe I love.

-This would make a perfect partner for so many dishes and flavors, which is exactly what you need at a potluck.
+This would make a perfect partner for so many dishes and flavors, which is exactly what you need for potluck recipes.

 12. Grilled Corn and Snap Pea Salad

-I can imagine that this Grilled Corn and Snap Pea Salad would be the loveliest fresh addition to a potluck table.
+I can imagine that this Grilled Corn and Snap Pea Salad would be the loveliest fresh addition to potluck recipes.
 Grilled corn is one of my favorites on the BBQ, so I am all about this salad.